sidewayz8solutions/reviewtoo/STRIPE_SETUP.md

 # Stripe Payment Integration Setup Guide

-This guide will help you set up Stripe payments for your LearnCraft AI application.
+This guide will help you set up Stripe payments for your ReviewToo application.

 ## Prerequisites